 Who is RAISE?

 Asian Pacific Partners for Empowerment, Advocacy, and Leadership (APPEAL), a national, nonprofit, health-justice organization serving AANHPI communities, is the fiscal sponsor and lead organization for the RAISE Network Project.
-The collaborative effort to build the RAISE Network includes, the Association of Asian Pacific Community Health Organizations (AAPCHO), the Asian and Pacific Islander American Health Forum (APIAHF), the Pacific Partners for Tobacco-Free Islands (PPTFI), the Asian American Network for Cancer Awareness, Research, and Training (AANCART), the HOPE Clinic, Asian Health Services, Na Pu’Uwai, Hui No Ke Ola Pono, and Asian Services In Action (ASIA, Inc.).
+The collaborative effort to build the RAISE Network has included, the Association of Asian Pacific Community Health Organizations (AAPCHO), the Asian and Pacific Islander American Health Forum (APIAHF), the Pacific Partners for Tobacco-Free Islands (PPTFI), the Asian American Network for Cancer Awareness, Research, and Training (AANCART), the HOPE Clinic, Asian Health Services, Na Pu’Uwai, Hui No Ke Ola Pono, and Asian Services In Action (ASIA, Inc.), Center for Pan Asian Community Services (CPACS), and Asian Pacific Islander Coalition Advocating Together for Healthy Communities (APICAT), and the Coalition for a Tobacco-Free Hawai’i.

 RAISE is funded by the Centers for Disease Control and Prevention (Office on Smoking and Health and the Division of Cancer Prevention and Control) through a National Center for Chronic Disease Prevention and Health Promotion grant.